Repair: Sony TC-252

 The right-hand potentiometer also doesn't look fresh anymore, but you can see here how it should look like, the plastic holds it all together, but is about to break.
 Repair of this meter is no longer possible, I will have to look for new meters...

 In order to do something useful now that the interior is out, the engine has a maintenance point for the supply of oil, so I drip some fine oil (sewing machine or penetrating oil).
-Just turn the engine and it runs noticeably smoother.
+Just turn the engine a few times and it runs noticeably smoother.